fpiesik/pythagotron/README.md

 -open source

 It's a parametric design made with OpenScad.
-You can view the all pieces put together by opening the file /print/pythagotron.scad.
+You can view all the pieces put together by opening the file /print/pythagotron.scad.
 This preview differs a little from the actual way I put it together (see pictures).
-To change to the parameters, open /print/configuration.scad.
-You can also view or export every piece by opening the corresponding .scad file and uncomment the module at the end of the file.
+To change the parameters, open /print/configuration.scad.
+You can also view or export every single piece by opening the corresponding .scad file and uncomment the module at the end of the file.